Register with Student Health

 In some cases, a work visa may also make you eligible.
 Contact Student Health's main reception or Wellington University International to find out if this is an option for you.

-Effective Monday 16 July 2018, Student Health only sees students registered with Victoria University of Wellington’s health service, and international students who are covered by insurance.
+Student Health only sees students registered with Victoria University of Wellington’s health service and international students who are covered by insurance.

 Services available for casual patients